 An amazing 25% of Costa Rica’s surface area is formally protected.
 Some of Costa Rica’s famous parks include Carara National Park, Monteverde Cloud Forest Biological Reserve, Arenal Volcano National Park, and many others.
 Also very well-known (especially among bird watchers) is La Selva Research Station run by the Organization for Tropical Studies.
 Costa Rica’s fauna and flora is definitely far better conserved than that of most countries!

 On our Costa Rican birding vacations we end up with great bird lists.
 We find all the usual suspects most birding tour companies find, but we are also sure to try for more difficult species such as Unspotted Saw-whet Owl, which used to be a particularly enigmatic bird but which has now become “spottable” (does it then become a “Spotted Saw-whet Owl”?).

 The best time to visit Costa Rica is between January and March, which is when we run our set-departure bird tours.
 It’s the dry season.
 We do run some tailor-made Costa Rican trips during the “short summer” in July, and in fact we can run bespoke trips for you any time by request.

-We strongly encourage you to book your Costa Rica birding trip in advance, as Costa Rica is one of the world’s most popular destination for birders.
+We strongly encourage you to book your Costa Rica birding trip in advance, as Costa Rica is one of the world’s most popular destinations for birders.
 So our tours can fill up very far in advance.
 The “Costa Rica Escape” birding tour is our most popular one.
 It’s short enough for people who haven’t yet retired and can’t get much time off work.
 And, importantly, it allows birders to take the edge off their northern winter because you can spend just over a week in a tropical paradise, in January, right in the middle of winter.
 We’ve even had couples asking us to join this same tour more than once.